 I used the Arduino IDE release 1.6.7 to program the Arduino.
 The code can be downloaded from the links in this step or from the GitHub repo.
-I have included two versions: Firmware.ino is the 250 hertz version and Firmware500.ino is the 500 hertz version.
+I have included three versions: Firmware125.ino is the 125 hertz version, Firmware250.ino is the 250 hertz version, and Firmware500.ino is the 500 hertz version.
 To get the Arduino to cycle at 500 hertz, the A0 ADC is not collected.

 The Arduino code does use bit masking to add a channel number to each packet because samples sometimes drop over Bluetooth.
 I use the three most significant bits to store a channel number.
 For signed integers the most significant bit (MSB) is reserved for the sign.
 Since I want to use the MSB for my address, rather than the sign of the integer, I have to convert all of the signed accelerometer values to unsigned integers.
 I do this by adding 32768 to each value (the MPU accelerometer ADC counts are +32768 to -32768) and cast as unsigned integers:

 The channel number are the same for each accelerometer and the A0 port so that a dropped packet can be detected if the channel numbers are out of order.
 For the packets coming from the Bluetooth on the Arduino, the binary pattern is (the << and >> signs are bit-wise shifting):